Plum Pudding Recipe and Symbolism

 Rack in pot

-Place the pudding mold on the wire rack and add boiling water to reach the level of about ½ to ⅔ the way up the side of the pudding mold or tin.
-Bring the water back to a full boil, then immediately reduce the heat to a gentle boil.
-It is important that the pudding mold not sit directly on the pan bottom and that the water boil gently during the cooking/steaming process, not be a rolling boil.
 Raising the pudding mold up off the bottom of the pan allows the water to freely circulate all around the pudding mold allowing the pudding to cook more evenly.
-The pudding will generally take 3-4 hours to cook, depending on the size of mold you are using.
-Puddings made in the smaller tin cans will obviously take less time than those in a large pudding mold.
+The pudding made in an 8-cup pudding mold will generally take 3-4 hours to cook.
+Puddings made in a heatproof bowl of an alternative size or in the smaller tin cans will obviously take a different amount of time to cook than those in a large pudding mold.
 The pudding is done when a cake tester or skewer inserted into the center of the pudding comes out clean.
 Plum puddings are meant to be very moist, not dry consistency.
 Be sure to let the pudding cool to room temperature in the mold before removing it.

 Storing